-There are several main driving conditions that a driver can be faced with every time she or he gets behind the wheel.
+There are several main driving conditions that a driver can be faced every time she or he gets behind the wheel.
 These are light, weather, traffic, road, driver, and vehicle.
 It’s important that a driver be able to handle, and have experience driving in, all these conditions.
 Time of day and light conditions, all types of weather, all levels of traffic, and a variety of road conditions are things that should be practiced.

 In Canada, we’re met with a variety of weather conditions including sun, humidity, rain, snow, slush, ice, and wind.
-Each of these types of weather demand different driving behavior as weather can affect your traction, visibility, and vehicle control.
+Each of these types of weather demands different driving behavior as weather can affect your traction, visibility, and vehicle control.

-Sun– It can be difficult to drive on a bright sunny day.
+1. Sun– It can be difficult to drive on a bright sunny day.
 Ensure you have the proper eyewear to help block the sun so that you can see.
 Keep a pair of sunglasses within easy reach.

-Humidity– When your windows fog up, it’s important to get them clear as quickly as possible.
+2. Humidity– When your windows fog up, it’s important to get them clear as quickly as possible.
 Blast your anti-humidity or air conditioning.

-Rain– Rain can cause slippery roads.
+3. Rain– Rain can cause slippery roads.
 Oil and grease can form a slick film before it is washed away.
 Hydroplaning can be common when driving in rain.
 Steering and braking can also be affected.

-Snow, Slush & Ice – Like rain, snow, slush, and ice can cause slippery roads.
+4. Snow, Slush & Ice – Like rain, snow, slush, and ice can cause slippery roads.
 Your steering and braking can be affected and driving conditions can turn dangerous very quickly.
 It’s important to use extreme caution and to slow down in winter weather.

-Wind– High winds can make it more difficult to control your vehicle and steering can be affected.
+5. Wind– High winds can make it more difficult to control your vehicle and steering can be affected.

 Ultimately, observing the road conditions, and the others on the road and practicing safe, responsible driving is key to getting through all weather conditions.
 Don’t use cruise control in wet conditions and drive with caution.